Summer Flowers Name

 Sun-Loving Summer Flowers

-When the sun is out and blazing, certain flowers seem to shine even brighter.
-If you’ve ever walked through a garden in the peak of summer, you’ve probably noticed which blooms stand tall and proud under the sun.
-These sun-loving flowers are a must for any garden that gets plenty of light.
+Some flowers seem to get brighter when the sun is out and blazing.
+You’ve probably walked through a garden in the height of summer and noticed which blooms stand tall and proud under the sun.
+These sun-loving flowers are a must for any garden that gets lots of light.

 Flowers That Thrive in Full Sun

-Some flowers just love the spotlight, and by that, I mean they crave full sun.
-If your garden is bathed in sunlight for most of the day, you’ve got the perfect setup for some truly vibrant blooms.
-For these flowers, a day filled with sunlight and well-drained soil is all they need to thrive.
+Some flowers just love the spotlight (and by that I mean they’re full sun lovers).
+If your garden is in full sunlight all day, you’re set up for some truly vibrant blooms.
+These flowers need only a day of sunlight and well-drained soil to thrive.

 Take daylilies, for example.
-These flowers are as tough as they are beautiful.
-I’ve seen them stand tall in the scorching heat, their bright petals seemingly untouched by the harsh sun.
-Then there are black-eyed Susans, with their sunny yellow petals that practically glow.
-These flowers are great for adding a pop of color to your garden, and they don’t demand much—just give them a sunny spot and they’re happy.
+They’re tough flowers, but they’re also beautiful.
+I’ve seen them stand tall in the scorching heat, their bright petals seeming unscathed by the hot sun.
+Black-eyed Susans are then there, with their sunny yellow petals almost glowing.
+These flowers are easy to grow and provide a nice pop of color to your garden, just give them some sun and they are happy.

-In zones 4-9, where the summer sun is strong, these flowers come into their own.
-They’re perfect for creating a garden that’s bursting with color from spring right through to fall.
-Just make sure your soil drains well—no one likes soggy roots, least of all sun-loving flowers.
+These flowers come into their own in zones 4 – 9, where the summer sun is strong.
+Perfect for creating a garden that’s bursting with color from spring through to fall, they are.
+As long as your soil drains well, just make sure your soil drains well—no one likes soggy roots, least of all sun-loving flowers.

 Best Zones for Sun-Loving Summer Blooms